smirko-dev/fitbit-clockface/README.md

 - languages: de-DE, en-US
 - battery icon (Ionic: and status in percentage)
 - next calendar event of the current day
-- user activity in case of no events (selectable in settings menu)
+- user activity or weather in case of no events (selectable in settings menu)
 - six color schemes (selectable in settings menu)
 - touch to hide calendar event temporarily